razex1122/alx-system_engineering-devops/0x02-shell_redirections/README.md

 task 4 displaying last 10 lines of a files
-Task 5 displaying first lines of a files task 6 displaying a particular linefrom a file
+Task 5 displaying first lines of a files task 6 displaying a particular linefrom a file task 7Script that create a file and writes a content in it